TurakhiaLab/metaWEPP/README.md

 ### Run Command

-META-WEPP requires `KRAKEN_DB`, `TARGET_TAXIDS`, and `SIMULATE_TOOL` as config arguments through the command line, while the remaining ones can be taken from the config file.
-If you are setting `SIMULATE_TOOL=none`, then META-WEPP also requires `FQ1` and `FQ2` through the command line.
+META-WEPP requires `KRAKEN_DB`, `DIR`, and `SIMULATE_TOOL` as config arguments through the command line, while the remaining ones can be taken from the config file.
+If you are setting `SIMULATE_TOOL=""`, then META-WEPP also requires `FQ1` and `FQ2` through the command line.
 It requires `--cores` from the command line, which is the number of threads used by the workflow, and also requires `--resources mess_slots=1` to prevent MeSS running in parallel which causes some issues.

 Using all parameters from the config file:
 ```